Jar'Edo Wens hoax: Origin

 The "Jar'Edo Wens" article was created on May 29, 2005.
 It was only two sentences in length and cited no sources.
-It claimed to be about an Australian Aboriginal god ("of earthly knowledge and physical might, created by Altjira to ensure that people did not get too arrogant or self-conceited.
-He is associated with victory and intelligence."), and was likely simply the name "Jared Owens", with different spacing, punctuation, and casing.
+It claimed to be about an Australian Aboriginal god "of earthly knowledge and physical might, created by Altjira to ensure that people did not get too arrogant or self-conceited" that "is associated with victory and intelligence."
+It was likely simply the name "Jared Owens", with different spacing, punctuation, and casing.

-The author, an unregistered user at an Australian IP address, was active for eleven minutes in May 2005; their only other contribution was to also add "Yohrmum" (likely being a re-spelling of "Your Mum") to a list of Australian deities.
+The author, an unregistered user at an Australian IP address, was active for eleven minutes in May 2005; their only other contribution was to add "Yohrmum" (likely being a re-spelling of "Your mum") to a list of Australian deities within an article about Australian Aboriginal religion and mythology.
 This was more quickly spotted and removed, but it was almost a decade before the "Jar'Edo Wens" article was detected and deleted.

 Spread

-During its nearly decade-long existence, the "Jar'Edo Wens" hoax article was translated into other language editions of Wikipedia, including French, Polish, Russian, and Turkish.
-Two language editions additionally included the shorter-lived "yohrmum" page.
+During its nearly decade-long existence, the "Jar'Edo Wens" hoax article was translated into other language editions of Wikipedia, including French, Polish, Russian, and Turkish, with two language editions additionally included the shorter-lived "yohrmum" page.
 An entry was also created on Wikidata.

 The hoax was unwittingly copied into a book on atheism in 2012, as part of a list of 500 "gods and religions in history that have fallen out of favour".

 Discovery

 The hoax lasted nine years, nine months, and three days on Wikipedia.
-New article creation had already been restricted to registered users since the Seigenthaler incident in September 2005.
-Although this made new fake articles more difficult to establish, existing hoax articles (especially low-trafficked ones) could more easily go unnoticed.
+New article creation was later restricted to registered users after the Seigenthaler incident in September 2005; although this made new fake articles more difficult to establish, existing hoax articles (especially low-trafficked ones) could more easily go unnoticed.

 In 2009, the article was tagged with the classification "multiple issues", including a lack of sources.
 However, it was only in November 2014 that the article was flagged as a possible hoax.
-It was finally proposed for deletion on March 1, 2015, and the deletion was confirmed two days later by an administrator.
+It was finally proposed for deletion on March 1, 2015, and the deletion was confirmed two days later by the administrator Newyorkbrad.
 Wikipediocracy, a website for Wikipedia criticism, publicised the hoax on March 15, 2015, after which it was widely reported by more general news sites.